 It’s all about mentality.
 I had to come to the conclusion that I had the skillset to be successful even though I didn’t have a college degree.
 If you have that mentality, it helps a lot in your interviews since you are equipped to work as a software developer after going through a boot camp.
 Instead of focusing on trying to learn every language out there, focus on what you learn in the boot camp.
 There are so many companies hiring for those languages and if there are a couple that weren’t part of the boot camp, it’s not hard to transfer those skills.
 The biggest thing is to have confidence in yourself that you’re skilled enough for these roles and that will transfer over to interviews.

 Find out more and read The Coding Boot Camp at UT Austin reviews on Course Report.
-This article was produced by the Course Report team in partnership with UT Austin Boot Camps, powered by Trilogy Education Services, a 2U, Inc. brand.
+This article was produced by the Course Report team in partnership with UT Austin Boot Camps, offered in collaboration with edX.

 Just tell us who you are and what you’re searching for, we’ll handle the rest.